minhtung0404/random_image/README.md

 ```
 - Run `npm install` to install all package from `package.json`
 - Run `node index.js`
 - Your image will be showed on port `8080`.
+- You can choose to show images, videos or mangas.
-You can click anywhere to show another random image.
+- You can click anywhere to show another random image.

+## Note

+- You need to put your manga in a folder with prefix `manga` and the manga pages must be sort alphabetically.